The TOPPAN Group's Sustainability InitiativesInitiatives and Accomplishments Related to Materiality

 Contributing to Decarbonization

-We primarily contribute to decarbonization through rationalization of energy use and energy management, along with proactively using and promoting the widespread use of renewable energy, aiming to achieve net zero greenhouse gas (GHG) emissions for Scope 1+ 2 and Scope 3 emissions by fiscal 2050.
+We contribute to decarbonization primarily through rationalization of energy use and energy management, along with proactively using and promoting the widespread use of renewable energy, aiming to achieve net zero greenhouse gas (GHG) emissions for Scope 1 & 2 and Scope 3 emissions by fiscal 2050.

-Metrics | Fiscal 2030 Targets | Fiscal 2022 Results |
+Metrics | Fiscal 2022 Results | Fiscal 2023 Results | Fiscal 2030 Targets |

-Scope 1 and 2 GHG emission reduction | Reduce by 54.6% compared to the fiscal 2017
+Scope1+Scope 1 and 2 GHG emission reduction (compared to the fiscal 2017 level) |

-level (Renewable energy ratio of 6.5%) |
+Reduced by 28.2% (Renewable energy ratio of 1.2%) |

-level (Renewable energy ratio of 1.2%) |
+Reduced by 32.7% (Renewable energy ratio of 2.5%) |

-Scope 3 GHG emission reduction | Reduce by 54.6% compared to the fiscal 2017 level | Reduced by 20% compared to the fiscal 2017 level |
+Scope 3 GHG emission reduction (compared to the fiscal 2017 level) |

 Preserving Biodiversity

-For the sustainable use of natural resources, we are working toward the targets of reducing threats to biodiversity and protecting 30% of the world’s land and waters, aiming for co-existence with nature that both conserves the rich natural environment and enables social and economic activity.
+For the sustainable use of natural resources, we are working towards the targets of reducing threats to biodiversity and protecting 30% of the world’s land and waters, aiming for co-existence with nature that both conserves the rich natural environment and enables social and economic activity.

-Metrics | Fiscal 2030 Targets |
+Metrics | Fiscal 2022 Results | Fiscal 2023 Results | Fiscal 2030 Targets |

-Confirmation of legality of procurement of raw materials of paper | 100% |
+Confirmation of legality of procurement of raw materials of paper | 100%*1 | 100%*1 |

 Contributing to Resource Circulation